byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<IsthmusCrypto>** 2) Doing a small study of nodes doubled up on IP addresses.
 Checked peer lists and found duplicates.
 This is a subtle type of centralization - if 20% of our nodes/miners are showing up over a handful of ProtonVPN addresses, then another DoS on the VPN would have the side effect of knocking a disproportional number of machines off the network.
 **\<IsthmusCrypto>** 3)Vanity stealth addresses generation.
 If all of your personal outgoing transactions have the same prefix, then they will be indistinguishable from each other.
 This maximizes fungibility and eliminates headaches caused by how difficult it is to link your transactions on the blockchain.
 When you restore your wallet, use the same vanity code - the initial sync time decreases by orders of magnitude when your
 **\<IsthmusCrypto>** wallet only needs to check outputs that obviously belong to it! /s
-**\<IsthmusCrypto>** 4) Blockchain analysis to identify all MyMonero.com transactions that used high or paranoid mode.
-Partial writeup, but porting over to unsupervised ML methods to automatically pick out all the MyMonero txns from the main fungible cluster.
+**\<IsthmusCrypto>** 4) Blockchain analysis to identify all MyByteRub.com transactions that used high or paranoid mode.
+Partial writeup, but porting over to unsupervised ML methods to automatically pick out all the MyByteRub txns from the main fungible cluster.
 **\<IsthmusCrypto>** 5) A lot of work on MAP infrastructure by @n3ptune - both backend database work and some slick UI/visualization
 **\<IsthmusCrypto>** And a misc pet project on timing how long it takes to sync the blockchain on different machines.
 **\<IsthmusCrypto>** (end)